Su1tanA1bo/SWENG-Main-Project/README.md

 Trello Board
 https://trello.com/invite/b/JzYBrrIW/ATTI9d8d7bbfa462b537c084dbc08148842b2CD9369B/sweng3main

+## Explanation of the project structure
+Each indivual python file defines what it does at the start of the file.
+Everyone that edits said file should change the author section to include themselves as the project goes on.
+The majority of the webapp is housed within the "/app" directory.
+Within this directory, the three subdirectories "/auth", "/errors", and "/main" contain flask blueprints for the main features of the app.
+Auth handles the authentication of users, errors handles all error handling and exceptions within the site, and main contains the main functionality of the app.
+The file "models.py" handles the database layout and structure of the webapp.
+When this is migrated and turned into a database, that database is __currently__ housed locally in the file "app.db".
+The folder "/app/templates" contains all html files needed for the project.
+These html files use bootstrap as a template, as can be seen in "base.html".
+They are also organised into folders based on flask blueprints, except for all html files used by the main blueprint.
+"babel.cfg" is a configuration file for flask-babel, and allows for the translation of all text within the webapp, if that is desired.
+"UserTest.py" needs to be moved inside of the "/Testing" folder in the future, but as of now encounters errors when that is attempted, and so is currently at project root.

 ## Running the app locally
 ### (Recommended) Run a virtual environment
 It is recommended that you do all development with python inside of a virtual environment.